Kurma Partners

 Series A in 2021

-Arkhn is a company focused on healthcare data interoperability, addressing challenges related to accessing and managing healthcare data.
-It develops medical enterprise software that standardizes healthcare information to enhance patient care and support medical teams.
-By improving data accessibility, Arkhn aims to facilitate medical research and innovation while streamlining the operations of healthcare centers.
-This enables healthcare establishments to provide better support for patients and caregivers, ultimately accelerating advancements in the healthcare sector.
+Arkhn is a company focused on healthcare data interoperability, addressing the challenges associated with accessing and managing healthcare data.
+It develops a specialized medical enterprise software that standardizes healthcare data, thereby enhancing patient care and supporting the work of medical teams.
+The platform aims to promote medical research and innovation while streamlining the management of healthcare centers.
+By facilitating access to accurate and comprehensive data, Arkhn enables healthcare establishments to better support patients and caregivers, ultimately accelerating advancements in medical research and improving overall healthcare delivery.

 SmartCatch